Gash21/loan-service/README.md

 For your information, this code is created from scratch using Fiber as the framework and SQLite as the database.
 I learn many things when creating this code.
 I'm trying to implement DDD (Domain Driven Design) pattern and SOLID principles as far as I can.
+I know this codebase is not perfect, but I'm trying my best.

 Please check and try the code.
 Have fun :D
+Thank you so much for your attention :)

 ## How To Run